nagelpat/pcf-workshop/README.md

 Reload the app page to see activity.
 Press Control C to stop streaming.

+More on logs can be found at [Streaming Logs](http://docs.pivotal.io/pivotalcf/1-7/devguide/deploy-apps/streaming-logs.html)

 ## Databases

 If  a database isn't available, the sample app uses a temporary in-memory database.
 This app supports MySQL, Postgres, Redis, and MongoDB.